 Engaged and active members are an important asset for every nonprofit, but when utilizing the Member Motivator model they become the key focus of your organization’s fundraising efforts.
 Keep your members happy, and your organization will thrive.

 If you have any questions about nonprofit funding, the Member Motivator model, or the work done at CollectiveSun, please drop us a line in the comments.
-Or, feel free to contact us any time – we’re always happy to meet new people and help nonprofits any way we can!
+Or, feel free to contact us at any time – we’re always happy to meet new people and help nonprofits any way we can!